textpattern/textpattern.github.io/themes/front-end-themes.md

   * . . .
 {:.list--files}

-If the above two pages are missing in a theme when imported into Textpattern, the software will create them automatically as empty pages.

-If the entire *pages* directory is missing, it will also be created, and the two essential pages will be included with their default contents.
-(See the [latest package distribution](https://github.com/textpattern/textpattern-default-theme/tree/master/dist) if you ever need to know what the default page contents are).
+If the above two pages are missing at importation, the software will create them automatically as empty pages.
+If the entire *pages* directory is missing, Textpattern will create it, and the two essential pages will be included with their default contents.

-Future version updates of the theme package (i.e. importation of the theme again after the theme author releases a new version) will not overwrite the existing essential pages initially created.
+Future updates of the imported theme (i.e. after the theme author releases a new version) will not overwrite the elements Textpattern added unless the new theme version provides new elements since missing.

 #### The *forms* directory

-The *forms* directory contains seven subdirectories to organize form files by the same form types built into core Textpattern:
+The optional *forms* directory contains seven subdirectories, the names of which match the form type names built into core Textpattern:

-* article
-* category
-* comment
-* file
-* link
-* misc
-* section

-The *forms* directory is optional.
-If this is missing in a theme package, it’s presumed the theme author did not use any forms in their site structure design.

-When used, however, all form files must have unique names — across core forms and any custom forms you create — and core form names will never be changed from their defaults.
-Compound form names should use underscores between words (e.g. <i>**custom_form_name**</i>) and the resulting template file name too (i.e. <i>custom_form_name.txp</i>).

-When the *forms* directory is included in a theme package, four subdirectory types and eight form templates must exist, as follows:

 * {:.directory--open} forms
   * {:.directory--open} article